mattcoding4days/MetalGear/README.md

 # MetalGear
-This is a test repository to make a python package that can be imported with pip via this this github repo, as well as be tested without needed MetalGear to install itself as a package ( a recursive dependency )
+This is a test repository to make a python package that can be imported with pip via this this github repo, as well as be tested without needed MetalGear to install itself as a package ( a recursive dependency) !

 ### Using python3.8, python=python3